 Tips when working with a structural engineer for home renovations

 There are structural damages that will only be discovered after removing the wall, floor, and ceiling linings of the house.
-Structural engineers might miss these hidden internal structural damage, especially when there is no evident damage on the surface of the building.
+Without removing these, structural engineers might not detect internal damage, especially when there is no evident damage on the surface of the building.

 This is frustrating, but you need to address these problems now that you are aware of them.
 Make sure that you have contingency funds that you can use to fix the hidden issues you’ve discovered.